Appendices

 Safety of the Campus Community is Primary

-The university’s primary concern is the safety of its university community members.
+The university’s primary concern is the safety of its campus community members.
 The use of alcohol or drugs never makes the victim at fault for gender discrimination, harassment or sexual misconduct; therefore, victims should not be deterred from reporting incidents of sexual misconduct out of a concern that they might be disciplined for related violations of drug, alcohol or other university policies.
 Except in extreme circumstances, victims of sexual misconduct shall not be subject to discipline for related violations of the Student Conduct Code.

 Information Regarding University, Criminal and Civil Consequences of Committing Acts of Sexual Violence